kamoshi/kamoshi.org/content/about.md

 I decided to create it as a way to practice my skills, and indeed a lot of what I currently know about running a website and web development is a direct result of me working on this.
-The CSS styles, for example, were all hand rolled by myself.
 To simplify everything it's a static website served from Nginx, this way I don't have to do nearly any maintenance work.

 **Q. Can I take a look at the source code?**

 Sure thing!
 The source code is available in
 [a repository on GitHub](https://github.com/kamoshi/kamoshi.org), and you're welcome to learn.
-I have just one request please, if you would like to use this code for your own website do allow others to learn from it too!
+I just have one single request please, if you would like to use this code for your own website do allow others to learn from it too!

 **Q. What's your setup?**